 We are a clinical stage biopharmaceutical company focused on the development and commercialization of novel targeted therapeutics for cancer, wet age-related macular degeneration (AMD) and fibrotic diseases.
 We are a leader in the field of endoglin biology and are using our expertise to develop antibodies that bind to the endoglin receptor.
 Endoglin is essential to angiogenesis, the process of new blood vessel formation, and a key contributor to the development of fibrosis, or tissue scarring.
 Our lead product candidate, TRC105, is an anti-endoglin antibody that is being developed for the treatment of multiple solid tumor types in combination with VEGF inhibitors.
 TRC105 has been studied in six completed Phase 2 clinical trials and three completed Phase 1 clinical trials, and it is currently being studied in five Phase 2 clinical trials.
 Our other product candidates are TRC205, an anti-endoglin antibody that is in preclinical development for the treatment of fibrotic diseases, and TRC102, which is a small molecule that is in clinical development for the treatment of lung cancer and glioblastoma.
-In March 2014, Santen licensed from us exclusive worldwide rights to develop and commercialize our anti-endoglin antibody indications.
+In March 2014, Santen licensed from us exclusive worldwide rights to develop and commercialize our antiendoglin antibodies for ophthalmology indications.

 We have collaborated with the National Cancer Institute (NCI), which has selected TRC105 and TRC102 for federal funding of clinical development, as well as Case Western.
-Under these collaborations, NCI has sponsored or is sponsoring seven completed or ongoing clinical trials of TRC105 and TRC102, and Case Western is sponsoring two ongoing clinical trials of TRC102.
+Under these collaborations, NCI has sponsored or is sponsoring nine completed or ongoing clinical trials of TRC105 and TRC102.
 We anticipate that NCI will complete ongoing Phase 2 clinical trials of TRC105 and may initiate other Phase 2 clinical trials in addition to the Phase 2 clinical trials of TRC105 that we are sponsoring.
-Based on correspondence with NCI in June 2014, we expect NCI to initiate four additional trials of TRC102 in the next nine months.
-If merited by Phase 2 data, we expect to fund initial Phase 3 clinical trials of TRC105 and TRC102 and, based on NCI's past course of conduct with similarly situated pharmaceutical companies in which it has sponsored pivotal clinical trials following receipt of positive Phase 2 data, we anticipate that NCI will sponsor Phase 3 clinical trials in additional indications.
+In October 2015, NCI initiated a Phase 1 trial of TRC102, Alimta and cisplatin, and a Phase 2 trial of TRC102 and Alimta.
+Based on correspondence with NCI in June 2014, we expect NCI to initiate two additional trials of TRC102 in the next three to six months.
+We expect to report top-line data from several Phase 2 trials of TRC105 in 2016, including in sarcoma, gestational trophoblastic neoplasia (GTN), renal cell carcinoma and glioblastoma.
+We expect to initiate a Phase 3 trial in angiosarcoma in 2016.
+If merited by Phase 2 data, we expect to fund additional Phase 3 clinical trials of TRC105 and TRC102 and, based on NCI's past course of conduct with similarly situated pharmaceutical companies in which it has sponsored pivotal clinical trials following receipt of positive Phase 2 data, we anticipate that NCI will sponsor Phase 3 clinical trials in additional indications.